 OUT AND ABOUT

-Famous throughout the world as the home of the Brontë Sisters, the beautiful town of Haworth is a quaint, hilly town around 20 minutes drive from Holdsworth House.
-Step back in time to cobbled streets, boutique shops, tea rooms, apothecaries and a Railway Children-style train station.
+Famous throughout the world as the home of the Brontë Sisters, the beautiful town of Haworth is a quaint, hilly town around 20 minutes from Holdsworth House by car.
+Step back in time to cobbled streets, boutique shops, tea rooms and apothecaries.

 BRONTË PARSONAGE MUSEUM, HAWORTH

 Pay a visit to the magnificent Brontë Parsonage Museum where the three sisters, Charlotte, Emily and Anne Brontë, lived and wrote their novels including Jane Eyre, Wuthering Heights and The Tenant of Wildfell Hall.
 See the writing desks, needlework boxes, garments, diaries, paintings and drawings.
 The Brontë Parsonage Museum has a host of literary-related events that are always excellent to attend during your stay at Holdsworth House.